 Sorted metal is also able to be disposed of for free at any Waste Management centre.
-This allows fire impacted residents to take all their fencing wire, shed metal, car bodies, white goods (eg fridges and washing machines) and other metal to any MidCoast Council waste management centre for free.
+This allows fire impacted residents to take all their fencing wire, shed metal, car bodies, white goods (eg fridges and washing machines) and other metal.

 Members of the community who have a fire damaged house or building that needs to be disposed of, should first speak to their insurer.
 If the building is uninsured, the Department of Public Works should be contacted.

 MidCoast Council is also working with local contractors to establish sorted metal collection points for fire impacted members of the community in more remote locations.

 Economic Recovery and Community Resilience Grants

 The NSW Government and the Australian Government have announced a $12 million grants program to support economic recovery and community resilience in the North Coast, Northern Tablelands and Mid North Coast regions, following the recent severe bushfires.
 This includes the MidCoast Council region.